Don't Hang Outdoor Christmas Lights Till You’ve Read these 10 Safety Tips

 5. Use Waterproof Leads and Connectors

-6. Gutter Hooks for Fairy Lights
+6. Use Gutter Hooks for Fairy Lights

-There’s no need to drill and risk damage when a packet of 100 or more costs $5 at Bunnings.
+Using gutter hooks, there’s no need to drill any surfaces, which could break bricks, crack concrete, and rust gutters.
+Especially when a packet of 100 or more of these hooks costs $6.50 at Bunnings.
 Instead, take the easy, safer way out as the festivities only last a few weeks each year.

 7. Properly Secure and Elevate Lights

 A little common sense goes a long way when hanging Christmas lights.
-Secure lights to walls, trees or fences to ensure they don’t receive damage during high winds and storms.
+Secure them to walls, trees or fences to ensure they don’t receive damage during high winds and storms.
 Rope and cable ties are cheap options, and tent pegs work well to attach larger lawn decorations.

 8. Ladder Safety

 Start by wearing non-slip footwear and work within your arm’s reach.
-Avoid leaning out, and maintain three points of contact with the ladder at all times.
+Avoid leaning out and always maintain three points of contact with the ladder at all times.
 Use two hands when climbing, and never climb higher than the second step from the top of an A-frame ladder and the third step of an extension ladder.
 Follow the instructions accompanying the ladder and do not use a metal ladder near live wires.

-Let’s have no ladder related injuries this year, yeah?
+Let’s have no ladder-related injuries this year, yeah?

 9. Switch Off Outdoor Lights Before Bed